 But to gain these benefits you must manage your contingent workforce correctly.
-That's where one important question is asked: Managed Service Provider Vs Vendor Management System?
+That's where a key question is asked: Managed Service Provider Vs Vendor Management System?

 The growing use of the contingent workforce means you can no longer rely on manual management methods